jspsych/jsPsych/docs/plugins/survey.md

                 required: true
               },
               {
-                type: 'multi-choice',
+                type: 'multi-select',
-                prompt: "Which of the following do you like the least?",
+                prompt: "Which of the following do you like?",
-                name: 'FruitDislike',
+                name: 'FruitLike',
                 options: ['Apple', 'Banana', 'Orange', 'Grape', 'Strawberry'],
-                required: false
+                required: false,
               }
             ]
           ],